TheLegendBreaker/lobopod/game/documentation/design/INBOX.md

 The key mechanic.
 Think of it as the game's only NPC.
 Everything that happens is discribed by this lone actor.

+The narrative is not cohiesive on its own.
+I want it to require the player to decide what is the thread that binds the game's cosmology together.

 Interactions with pets are described by this actor.

 The player recieves all items via this actor describing it.